doctorfree/Asciiville/README.md

 # Asciiville

-Asciiville is where you go for ASCII art, animations, and utilities.
+Asciiville is where you go for ASCII Art, animations, and utilities.
-The Asciiville project provides integration and extension of several packages as well as providing convenience commands to invoke a variety of components used to display ASCII art, animations, and utilities.
+The Asciiville project provides integration and extension of several packages as well as providing convenience commands to invoke a variety of components used to display ASCII Art, animations, and utilities.

 ## Table of contents